It’s holiday time again! Then again, when is it NOT holiday time?

 1. Beach mat

-What better way to enjoy the holidays than just idling away on soft sand, sipping coconuts and tanning, right?
-Now you can!
+What better way to enjoy the beach vacation than to idle away on soft sand, sipping coconuts and tanning?
 Bring your own beach mat to enjoy just that.
 Nothing complements going to the beach better than chilling under the sun.

-Carry this ultra portable foldable beach mat is a must-have in your in your summer travel packing list as you head out to the beach for a relaxing time under the sun.
+This ultra portable foldable beach mat is a must-have in your in your summer travel packing list as you head out to the beach for a relaxing time under the sun.

 Otherwise, you can grab this stylish waterproof picnic mat if you’re afraid of getting it wet.

-I’ve had several bad experiences getting sunburnt, including my recent escapades to El Nido and Phuket.
 Never underestimate the damage that UV rays can inflict on your precious skin, even if it doesn’t seem dangerous at all.
 Whether you are packing for Europe in summer or a beach vacation to a nearby island, this is one travel necessity for every summer.

-Let’s get rid of unwanted burnt skins with sunscreen today!
 Many in the market are waterproof, too, making them perfect options for you to include into your beach vacation packing list when you take a dip in the sea.

 I’ve used the Banana Boat travel-friendly sunscreen, which I highly recommend to carry with you on every beach vacation.
 It comes in a small, travel-size bottle as it’s not only convenient but doesn’t wash off when you take a dip in the water.

 If you want to apply sunscreen on your face, you can purchase the face and body sunscreen which is just as effective.